telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/binding/using-local-observable-data-object.md

 ---
-title: Use Local observable Data Object
+title: Use Local Observable Data Object
-page_title: Use Local observable Data Object | Kendo UI Scheduler
+page_title: Use Local Observable Data Object | Kendo UI Scheduler
-description: "Learn how to bind the Kendo UI Scheduler widget to a local `observableObject` and change the properties during runtime."
+description: "Learn how to bind the Kendo UI Scheduler to a local observableObject and change the properties during runtime."
+previous_url: /controls/scheduling/scheduler/how-to/using-local-observable-data-object
 slug: howto_uselocalobservable_dataobject_scheduler
 ---

-# Use Local observable Data Object
+# Use Local Observable Data Object

-The example below demonstrates how to bind the Kendo UI Scheduler widget to a local `observableObject` and change the properties during runtime.
+The following example demonstrates how to bind the Scheduler to a local `observableObject` and change the properties during runtime.

 ###### Example